Joe Bryan: Bristol City

 Bryan was born and raised in the area of Bristol.
-He came through his local team's youth levels; signing his first professional contract in 2011, agreeing terms to be a Bristol City player for at least two years.
+He came through his local team Bristol City's youth levels; signing his first professional contract in 2011, agreeing terms to be a Bristol City player for at least two years.

 On 24 November 2011, Bryan joined Conference National side Bath City on a two-month loan deal, effectively lasting until January.
-He scored in a 3–1 win over A.F.C.
-Telford United.
+He scored in a 3–1 win over AFC Telford United.

 He made his professional debut for Bristol City on 6 March 2012, in a 3–2 win over Leicester City at Ashton Gate.
 In March 2013, he joined Plymouth Argyle on loan until the end of the season.
 Bryan made his debut for Plymouth the same day against Bradford City and scored his first Football League goal at Chesterfield in April.

 He returned to Bristol City at the end of the season having played on the left side of midfield in ten consecutive games for Argyle.
 Bryan scored his first goal for City in the Bristol derby with Rovers in September, and his first league goal for the club came in November against Crawley Town.
 In June 2015 he signed a contract extension keeping him at Bristol City until 2019.
 The 2016–17 campaign saw Joe Bryan become statistically the best left back in the division.

-Bryan starred in City's 2017–18 EFL Cup run to the semi finals, scoring the third goal in a 4–1 win against Premier League side Crystal Palace and then going on to score the first goal in the club's 2–1 win against Manchester United in the 2017–2018 EFL Cup quarter final at Ashton Gate.
+Bryan starred in City's 2017–18 EFL Cup run to the semi-finals, scoring the third goal in a 4–1 win against Premier League side Crystal Palace and then going on to score the first goal in the club's 2–1 win against Manchester United in the 2017–18 EFL Cup quarter-final at Ashton Gate.

 Fulham

 On 9 August 2018, Bryan signed for newly promoted Premier League club Fulham for a transfer fee reported to be in the region of £6 million.
 He had already undergone a medical at then-Championship side Aston Villa, but received a phone call stating Fulham's offer had been accepted, he stated that he was "15, 20 minutes away from signing" for Villa but opted to join Fulham to play Premier League football.
 He scored his first goal for Fulham in an EFL Cup tie against Millwall on 25 September 2018.
-On 4 August 2020, Bryan scored twice in extra-time in the Championship play-off Final at Wembley Stadium to send Fulham back up to the Premier League after a one-year absence, with the first one being a long-range direct free kick.
+On 4 August 2020, Bryan scored twice in extra-time in the Championship play-off final at Wembley Stadium to send Fulham back up to the Premier League after a one-year absence, with the first goal being a long-range direct free kick.

+Loan to Nice

+On 31 August 2022, Bryan joined French club Nice on a season-long loan.

+Millwall

+On 1 July 2023, Bryan joined Millwall on a free transfer following the expiry of his contract at Fulham.